 This process includes a review in relation to the composition and skills mix of the Directors of the Company.
 Performance reviews involve analysis based on key performance indicators aligned with the financial and non-financial objectives of the Company.
-A performance review in accordance with the processes disclosed occurred in November 2021 and will be undertaken again in November 2022.
+A performance review of the Board is planned for the 2025 financial year in accordance with this process.

-On at least an annual basis, the Board conducts a formal performance review of key management personnel (KMP).
+On an annual basis, the Board conducts a formal performance review of key management personnel (KMP).
 The Board assesses the performance of KMP against qualitative and quantitative key performance indicators relevant to each KMP.
-A performance review of KMP occurred in relation to the 2021 financial year in accordance with this process and will be undertaken again in November 2022.
+A performance review of KMP is planned for the 2025 financial year in accordance with this process.